frob/frob.github.com/content/posts/2026-05-10-content-gatekeeping-in-a-genai-world.md

 MCP does not solve everything, though.
 It assumes the user already has an account.
 It does not help a stranger find your content and pay for it on the spot.
 For that you need the next layer.

-## Paradigm three: x402 and RSL — the missing payment and rights layers
+### x402 and RSL — the missing payment and rights layers

 This is the part I think will look obvious in retrospect.